 Kreczmar proposed another solution: object consists of a frame and a handle to it.
-The information contained in a handle allows to: 1°identify the frame (i.e. to calculate its physical address), and 2°answer h[0] - a reference to the object, i.e. its physical address, h[1] - an identification link of the object = serno.
+The information contained in a handle allows to: 1°identify the frame (i.e. to calculate its physical address), and 2°answer whether the object is alive or not.